TraceMachina/nativelink/local-remote-execution/README.md

 this refer to the [Kubernetes example](https://github.com/tracemachina/nativelink/tree/main/deployment-examples/kubernetes):

 > [!TIP]
-> NativeLink's `native` CLI tool is self-contained and can be imported into
+> NativeLink's `native` CLI tool is self-contained and integrates into
 > other nix flakes by adding `inputs.nativelink.packages.${system}.native-cli`
 > to the `nativeBuildInputs` of your `devShell`.